Myaungmya Township: History

+The Viceroy of Myaungmya, Laukpya, rebelled against the Hanthawaddy kingdom during the reign of Binnya U in 1364 CE.
+By 1371, he had successfully taken control of the Bassein province and became the ruler of the Irrawaddy Delta as the Viceroy of Bassein-Myaungmya.
+Myaungmya and other territories held by Laukpya eventually surrendered to Binnya U's successor, Razadarit, after a battlefield loss in 1390.

 The Township itself was formed in 1893 out of a portion of Bassein district, and reconstituted until 1903.

 The Township was the site of the Myaungmya Incident, one of the first large-scale armed clashes between Burmans and Karens.
 The incident saw the Burmese Independence Army kill about 5,000 ethnic Karen and destruction of 15-30% of 2,000 villages in the Myaungmya District.
 The more Buddhist Pwo Karen who suffered from these attacks began to see themselves as part of Karen nationalist causes.

 Geography

 Myaungmya Township is mostly a flat low-lying delta area.
 The Thilla Hills lie in the western part of the township with much of that area being characterized by low-lying valleys and deltaic streams.
 The peaks of the Thilla hills average around 200 ft (60 m).
 The Township has many prominent waterways including the Panmawaddy, Ngawan and Yway Rivers providing freshwater and transportation pathways.
 The township has very few wildlife but a diverse abundance of trees including the Pyinkado trees, Eugenia trees, Thitpok trees, Nipa Palms, Showy Silk Cotton trees and various saltwater mangroves.